Syphilis: Late infections

 For neurosyphilis, due to the poor penetration of benzathine penicillin into the central nervous system, those affected are given large doses of intravenous penicillin G for a minimum of 10 days.
 If a person is allergic to penicillin, ceftriaxone may be used or penicillin desensitization attempted.
 Other late presentations may be treated with once-weekly intramuscular benzathine penicillin for three weeks.
 Treatment at this stage solely limits further progression of the disease and has a limited effect on damage which has already occurred.
 Serologic cure can be measured when the non-treponemal titers decline by a factor of 4 or more in 6–12 months in early syphilis or 12–24 months in late syphilis.

 Jarisch–Herxheimer reaction

 One of the potential side effects of treatment is the Jarisch–Herxheimer reaction.
 It frequently starts within one hour and lasts for 24 hours, with symptoms of fever, muscle pains, headache, and a fast heart rate.
-It is caused by cytokines released by the immune system in response to lipoproteins released from rupturing syphilis bacteria.
+It results from the release of pro-inflammatory cytokines by the immune system in response to lipoproteins released from rupturing syphilis bacteria.